 More on Agriculture

-Congresswoman Susan W. Brooks (R-IN5) released the following statement after voting in favor of the Farm Bill:
+WASHINGTON, DC – Today Congresswoman Susan W. Brooks (R-IN05) released the following statement after the House passage of U.S.-Mexico-Canada Agreement (USMCA):

 “I am proud to vote for USMCA because it is a victory for Hoosier workers, farmers, small businesses and manufacturers.
 As I travel my district and meet with Hoosiers, the most regular request I hear is to finally pass USMCA.